 Thank you for your interest in our Paramedic program.
 Since the 1950's, the need for quality pre-hospital care of the critically ill and injured has been recognized and a standardized level of care has been developed through the Department of Transportation.
 At the basic level, the Emergency Medical Technician provides stabilization, basic life support and safe transportation of the trauma victim or the medically ill patient to a medical facility.
 In addition to those basic functions, the Paramedic provides advanced cardiac and trauma life support.
 For a description of the profession, click here.
-For an overview of the occupational outlook for Paramedics, click here.

 Our Paramedic program is designed and organized to provide the highest quality education for students who wish to gain the necessary knowledge, skills and attitudes which lead toward employment as an Paramedic.
 Education and training received in this program will prepare the properly motivated student to provide highly skilled advanced life support in the pre-hospital or other health care settings.
 This affords the individual an opportunity to have a true impact on reducing morbidity and mortality.

 Demand for Paramedics continues to grow.
 Because of this, Cowley College is proud to offer what we feel is a first class Paramedic program.
 Successful completion of the Cowley program can be an excellent entree into one of the most dynamic and fastest growing careers of our time.
 Our graduates are highly prized by employers and can be found working in many different states in the U.S.